Financial-Times/ft-origami/docs/overview/roadmap.md

 # Roadmap

+A list of Origami components and the current development activity around each one is currently [in a Google Spreadsheet](https://docs.google.com/a/ft.com/spreadsheet/ccc?key=0Ao8hBnxkLX64dE5MS2VsdTdqNWVydkNXYjdOTVhCdWc&usp=drive_web#gid=0)

 ## Current activity

 * Building modules and services
-* Building the Origami registry and build service
 * Planning and setting up production environments for Origami registry, build service and component services
-* Expanding the Origami standard to include a detailed developer guide
-* Liaising with and introducing Origami to each of the technology programmes
+* Create a mechanism for prioritising component development
+* Redefine Velcro as a living style guide site that brings together all Velcro modules, and build it

 ## Planned work

-* Create a mechanism for prioritising component development
 * Split the navigation app into a navigation web service and a navigation module.
-* Redefine Velcro as a living style guide site that brings together all Velcro modules, and build it
 * Build out further components to conformance with component standards, in order of decreasing value to the business.
 * Validate component architecture with the proposed technology stack for Responsive ft.com